 The above numbers clearly show that the audiences for your products and services are active on these media vehicles and are getting used to the latest ad formats.

-If you are not planning your campaigns around your audience and not reaching them where they are present, you may not be able to meet your acquisition targets.
+If you are not planning your campaigns around your audience and not reaching them where they are present, you may not be able to meet your digital acquisition strategy and targets.

-We understand you are addicted to the trivialized interfaces of Facebook and Google ads.
+We understand you are addicted to the trivialized interfaces of Facebook and Google ads and also invest in Facebook advertising automation platforms to run automated campaigns.

 - Adobe Advertising